top of page

 • Social & Educational Impact – Poor nutrition affects concentration, energy levels, and overall well-being, which can negatively impact children's education and adults' productivity.

-How Food Sovereignty Helps Combat Food Insecurity
+How Food Control Helps Combat Food Insecurity

 • Increases Access to Nutritious Food – Encourages local farming, community gardens, and co-ops that provide fresh, healthy food to underserved communities.